 How do you write dialogue pain?

+Another point to remember in knowing how to write a good dialogue is expressing pain.
 Writing about pain is even more of a struggle, especially when you put it into dialogue.
 It’s even hard to articulate if you’re experiencing it physically because it’s a first-person kind of feeling.
 In other words, there will always be some people who won’t understand it.

 However, if you want to know how to write good dialogue, you must learn some creative ways of writing about pain in a dialogue.
 Here are some of them:

 11. Determine the degree of pain

 Pain has various degrees.
 It can range from “ouch-that-finger-flick-hurts” to “it-hurts-so-bad-I-think-I’m-gonna-die.”
 Knowing the degree of pain is important when writing about it in a dialogue.
 Here is a pain scale you can use as a reference in writing:

 - Minor/Mild: A kind of pain your character notices but isn’t causing distraction.
 Consider words like a sting, pinch, stiffness.

 - Moderate: This type of pain can distract your character but doesn’t stop them from doing what they do.
 Consider words like ache, distress, throb, flare.